ktor-doc-jp/ktor-doc-jp/kotlinx/io/encoding/charset.md

 val substring = String(utf8Encoded, 0, 10, charset = Charsets.UTF_8)
 ```

-And from a String, you can generate a ByteArray representing it in the specific charset:
+And from a `String`, you can generate a ByteArray representing it in the specific charset:

 ```kotlin
 val string = "今日は！"